azkalf/skeleton-laravel-adminlte/README.md

 How To Use
 - create database in your sql.
-- setting up your database configuration in .env file.
+- setup your database configuration in .env file (see .env.example).
 - run migration with command 'php artisan migrate' in your root folder.

+User Role
+- You can login with superadmin privilege: username: superadmin | password: rahasiasuper

 Any suggestion send to saklu07@gmail.com